kubevirt/user-guide/docs/virtual_machines/instancetypes.md

     name: example-preference
 ```

-The previous instance type and preference CRDs are matched to a given [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) through the use of a matcher.
+The previous instance type and preference CRDs are matched to a given `VirtualMachine` through the use of a matcher.
 Each matcher consists of the following:

-* Name (string): Name of the resource being referenced
+* `Name` (string): Name of the resource being referenced
-* Kind (string):  Optional, defaults to the cluster wide CRD kinds of `VirtualMachineClusterInstancetype` or `VirtualMachineClusterPreference` if not provided
+* `Kind` (string):  Optional, defaults to the cluster wide CRD kinds of `VirtualMachineClusterInstancetype` or `VirtualMachineClusterPreference` if not provided
-* RevisionName (string) : Optional, name of a [ControllerRevision](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/controller-revision-v1/) containing a copy of the [`VirtualMachineInstancetypeSpec`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_virtualmachineinstancetypespec) or [`VirtualMachinePreferenceSpec`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_virtualmachinepreferencespec) taken when the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#__virtualmachine) is first started.
+* `RevisionName` (string) : Optional, name of a [`ControllerRevision`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/controller-revision-v1/) containing a copy of the `VirtualMachineInstancetypeSpec` or `VirtualMachinePreferenceSpec` taken when the `VirtualMachine` is first created.
 See the [Versioning](#versioning) section below for more details on how and why this is captured.
-* InferFromVolume (string): Optional, see the `Inferring defaults from Volumes` section below for more details.
+* `InferFromVolume` (string): Optional, see the [Inferring defaults from a Volume](#inferring-defaults-from-a-volume) section below for more details.

 ## Versioning

 Versioning of these resources is required to ensure the eventual `VirtualMachineInstance` created when starting a `VirtualMachine` does not change between restarts if any referenced instance type or set of preferences are updated during the lifetime of the `VirtualMachine`.

-This is currently achieved by using [ControllerRevision](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/controller-revision-v1/) to retain a copy of the [`VirtualMachineInstancetype`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_virtualmachineinstancetype) or [`VirtualMachinePreference`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_virtualmachinepreference) at the time the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) is created.
-A reference to these [ControllerRevisions](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/controller-revision-v1/) are then retained in the VirtualMachineInstancetypeMatcher and VirtualMachinePreferenceMatcher within the [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) for future use.
+This is currently achieved by using `ControllerRevision` to retain a copy of the `VirtualMachineInstancetype` or `VirtualMachinePreference` at the time the `VirtualMachine` is created.
+A reference to these `ControllerRevisions` are then retained in the [`InstancetypeMatcher`](https://kubevirt.io/api-reference/main/definitions.html#_v1_instancetypematcher) and [`PreferenceMatcher`](https://kubevirt.io/api-reference/main/definitions.html#_v1_preferencematcher) within the `VirtualMachine` for future use.

 ```yaml